konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 immediately notice that `AbstractDeFi` is quite permissive in comparison to the actual contract.
 Indeed, this is why we call our specification "abstract".
 It does allow for many behaviors that are ruled out in actual protocols.
-Yet, our specification is useful, as it lets us capture behaviors without going into unnecessary details.
+Yet, our specification is useful, as it lets us capture interesting behaviors without going into unnecessary details.

 ## 3. Specifying a High